For more than 50 years, video games have evolved beyond the scope of our imagination.

 What are the different types of serious games?

-There are a myriad of games and game-like activities under the serious games umbrella and each offer its advantages in its field of application.
+There are a myriad of games and game-like activities under the serious games umbrella and each offers its advantages in its field of application.
 Before you can apply them to the relevant business and use them to meet your goals, you need to understand the different types of serious games.

-Outcome-oriented games compels the player to complete activities to achieve a set goal.
+Outcome-oriented games compel the player to complete activities to achieve a set goal.
 All activities within the game revolve around reaching the goal, which is usually the mastery of a skill or completion of an action.
 Outcome-oriented games are most effective for Educational, Persuasion and Motivation purposes.

 Most education games use an approach called game-based learning that combines learning content with game design frameworks such as complex storytelling, rules, game mechanics, art design and interactivity to motivate learning through an engaging format.

-Persuasive games aim to change the participants perspective on a topic or motivate them to take immediate action.
+Persuasive games aim to change the participants' perspective on a topic or motivate them to take immediate action.
 Applications of persuasive games include:

 Advergames are designed to change the attitude or behaviour of the target consumer through brand engagement and messaging.